By CleanMyMac

 It's essential to clean it regularly, otherwise it will keep getting slow and overloaded with data.

-You can go over each step every time your Mac needs cleaning, or do it all with a single app.
-You'll save hours wasted on painfully boring tasks of searching and deleting useless files with CleanMyMac X. It cleans your hard drive from large and forgotten files, caches, useless disk images, unused apps, and malware — all from one place.
+You can go through each step every time your Mac needs cleaning, or do it all with a single app.
+With CleanMyMac, you'll save hours wasted on the painfully boring tasks of searching for and deleting useless files.
+It cleans your storage of duplicates, caches, useless disk images, unused apps, and malware — all from one place.